reytoms/Portfolio/dataviz2.md

 b. <div class="flourish-embed flourish-scatter" data-src="visualisation/7692158"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 Considering that my audience are interested in information about Asia, I created another visualization focusing on countries across Asia alone.
 I chose to highlight the data for Japan and noticed that it remained a constant leader in the debts over the last 25 years.
-I highlighted this in the chart title, "Japan remains the highest debt country in Asia over the last 25 years", and gave the colour pink (Japan: #E7086E) to Japan, leaving the other countries in grey (#A9ADB0) to focus my viewers attention to Japan.
+I highlighted this in the chart title, "JAPAN REMAINS THE HIGHEST DEBT COUNTRY IN ASIA OVER THE LAST 25 YEARS", and gave the colour pink (Japan: #E7086E) to Japan, leaving the other countries in grey (#A9ADB0) to focus my viewers attention to Japan.

 ## __Summary__ ##